Skip to main content

 Image used with permission by copyright holder

 Yes, Becoming is a memoir, not a call to action, a history book, or a political manifesto.
 But through her competent writing and casual grace, the former First Lady of the United States manages to inspire the reader to play his or her own part in the American story, to get more involved in community and politics, and to experience much of recent American history vicariously.
-Easy to read yet elegant and insightful, this book manages to be inspiring without ever coming across as preachy.
+Easy to read yet elegant and insightful, this book is inspiring without ever coming across as preachy.

 Zen and the Art of Motorcycle Maintenance by Robert Pirsig